rocketweb/magento-cms-import-export/README.md

 Options:
 -t, --type=TYPE                Which type are we dumping - block/page/all
--i, --identifier[=IDENTIFIER]  identifier to process (one or CSV list) -r, --importAll                Flag to import all files
+-i, --identifier[=IDENTIFIER]  identifier to process (one or CSV list) -a, --importAll                Flag to import all files
 ```

 As you can see from the options, we need to define: